Lartg/discord-webscraper/modules/06-Finish-Dice-Roller/readme.md

 }
 ```
 # Creating the dice roller
-  - the bot will receive dice roll commands in this form:
+The bot will receive dice roll commands in this form:
-  - !1d6: 1 dice 6 sides
+  - !1d6: command flag, 1 dice 6 sides
-  - !2d4: 2 dice 4 sides each
+  - !2d4: command flag, 2 dice 4 sides each
-## this will be our new event handler
+# New event handler
-  - We only want to handle channel communication with this function.
+We only want to handle channel communication with this function.
 All command processing will be done with a helper function.
 This lets us clearly divide what our bot is doing, and debug easily.
-  1. Check for our command prefix "!", then trim it, as it is not relevent to our instructions.
+  1. Check for the command prefix "!" and trim it
-  2. we call our helper function, and pass through our command.
-This will return an array of dice rolls to send out.
+  2. Call the helper function to generate an array of dice rolls
-  3. Quick error check, and make sure that users are using the right command format.
+  3. Error check
-  4. We construct a message to send to our discord channel.
+  4. Construct a message to send to our discord channel
-  5. Send the message.
+  5. Send the message
 ```go
 func roll(s *discordgo.Session, m *discordgo.MessageCreate) {
 	// Ignore messages from the bot itself or other bots to prevent recursive requests